Skip to navigation Skip to content

 Applying mutual obligation requirements

-Youth Activities as an approved mutual obligation requirement to satisfy requirements
+Youth Activities to satisfy mutual obligation requirements

 Exempting a job seeker from mutual obligation requirements due to special circumstances